 - 3.6.3 Limits of clearing shall be established in the field with construction fencing, wherever natural limits are not otherwise clearly identified.
 Trees to be protected during clearing operations and construction shall be protected with fencing at a distance from the tree of 1 foot per 1 inch of tree DBH.
 Example: a 10" tree has a circle with a 10' radius to protect the critical root zone.
-The Planning Board may reduce the size of this protection zone. clearly marked to caution operators.
+The Planning Board may reduce the size of this protection zone. elearly marked to caution operators.
 The developer shall notify the Tree Warden in advance to ensure this occurs.
 Impacts outside of clearing limits shall be reestablished with native species at applicant's expense. - 3.6.4 Pedestrian, vehicular, and other traffic shall be kept away from trees No construction activity shall occur within the critical root zone to avoid soil compaction and damage to the tree.
 This includes: Vehicles and equipment traffic and parking, stock piling of any supplies, soil, stone or any building materials, changing the grade, changing the drainage. may not be parked, and materials may not be stockpiled under the canopy nor in close proximity to trees during construction.
-If the full CRZ area cannot be fenced the Planning Board may reduce the size of the area; however other measures (see appendix) should be required for protection of the tree and root system. - 3.6.5 See additional Additional detailed recommended measures for protecting trees during construction are in Appendix A. When appropriate the Planning Board may require additional protection measures. - 3.6.6 Trees on public property (or on a Municipal right of way) must be protected, if they will be impacted by construction.
+If the full CRZ area cannot be fenced the Planning Board may reduce the size of the area; however other measures (see appendix) should be required for protection of the tree and root system. - 3.6.5 See additional Additional detailed recommended measures for protecting trees during construction are in Appendix A. When appropriate the Planning Board may require additional protection measures. - 3.6.6 Trees on public property (or on a municipal right of way) must be protected, if they will be impacted by construction.
 If these trees are damaged or cannot be protected they will be replaced with an appropriate number of trees as determined by the Planning Board.
-The total combined caliper of the replacement trees cannot exceed the DBH of the tree removed.
-Example: ten - 2" caliper trees could be required to replace one 20" DBH tree.